hamb0n-3/osinter/docs/modules/internal_modules.md

 #### URLs

 By extracting URLs from all visited pages, this is actually already half of a web-spider.
-The other half is recursion, which is baked in to BBOT from the ground up.
+The other half is recursion, which is baked in to OSINTER from the ground up.
 Therefore, protections are in place by default in the form of `web_spider_distance` and `web_spider_depth` settings.
 These settings govern restrictions to URLs recursively harvested from HTTP responses, preventing endless runaway scans.
 However, in the right situation the controlled use of a web-spider is extremely powerful.

 #### Parameter Extraction